szepeviktor/option-inspector/README.md

-Go to Settings / Options and inspect serialized option values.
+Go to Settings / Options and inspect, edit and search options.